LYxiaotai/MDIC3/README.md

     -rtype: the cell type name that receives cell-cell communication signals during the target communication progress you want to analyze.
     -out: the directory to store the L-R identification results.

-* The output of MDIC3_LR.py is a txt file that includes the L-R pairs involved in the cellular communication process you entered.
+* The output of MDIC3_LR.py will be put in your "target" directory.
+The output file is a txt file named 'target_LR' that includes the L-R pairs involved in the cellular communication process you entered.
 The output file also contains the Pearson correlation coefficients and significance p-values corresponding to each L-R pair.